 Intercity Senior Co-Ed Softball League of Southern California is open to men and women aged 50 years and older.
-Currently, we have nearly 200 players on ten teams from five cities: Commerce, Diamond Bar, Duarte, Pasadena and South El Monte.
+Currently, we have nearly 200 players on ten teams from five cities: Commerce, Diamond Bar, Duarte, Pasadena/Arcadia and South El Monte.

 Games are played on Thursday mornings between March and November, with some teams practicing and playing in tournaments year-round.